 Avocado and Grapefruit Tortillas

-Flour tortillas buttered and crisped in the oven are a tasty homemade alternative to store-bought tortilla chips.
-Here they are topped with mashed avocados and grapefruit and garnished with slices of jalapeno and yellow bell pepper.
+Flour tortillas buttered and crisped in the oven are a tasty alternative to store-bought chips.
+We topped them with avocado and grapefruit for a zingy hors d'oeuvre.

 - Servings: 12